Hudibrastic

 Hudibrastic is a type of English verse named for Samuel Butler's Hudibras, published in parts from 1663 to 1678.
 For the poem, Butler invented a mock-heroic verse structure.

 Description

 Instead of pentameter, the lines were written in iambic tetrameter.
-The rhyme scheme is the same as in heroic verse (aa, bb, cc, dd, etc.), but Butler used frequent feminine rhyme for humor.
+The rhyme scheme is the same as in heroic verse (AA BB CC DD), but Butler used frequent feminine rhyme for humor.

 Example

 The first fourteen lines of Hudibras illustrate the verse form: